cristianoliveira/awesome4girls/README.md

   - [Women TechMakers](https://www.womentechmakers.com/)

-    Community of women in early to mid level career who want to propel their career to senior level.
-This slack group is pretty active, apply to join.
+    Early to mid-level career women who want to propel their career to senior level.
+Apply to join.

   - [Systers](https://anitab.org/systers/)

-    A community of the Anita Borg Institute members, provides a space to discuss and contribute towards Open Source projects, participate in events and discuss any aspect of technology.
+    A community of Anita Borg Institute members.
+It provides a space to discuss and contribute towards Open Source projects, participate in events and discuss any aspect of technology.

 ### Mentorship
 ([Go to top](#awesome4girls--))